Cooking up another tasty plant based dish today with this Tempeh Chili.

 Sour Cream (vegan, if desired)

-- In large pot, add a little oil and saute the onion, jalapeno, red bell pepper and tempeh together to brown the tempeh and soften the veggies.
+- In dutch oven, add a little oil and saute the onion, jalapeno, red bell pepper and tempeh together to brown the tempeh and soften the veggies.

 - Add garlic, liquid smoke, chili powder paprika, cumin, oregano, onion powder, garlic powder, cayenne pepper and cook another minute or two, then add tomatoes, black beans, and corn.
 Bring to a boil, reduce heat, cover and simmer 15-20 minutes.
 Stir in masa paste to thicken a bit and let it cook a few more minutes.